jrevery/PLFinal/README.md

-Final Project for Oklahoma Christian 2025 Programming Languages - Create an Interpreted Language CREDIT - https://www.youtube.com/watch?v=A3gTw1ZkeK0&pp=ygUHI2RveHRzbA%3D%3D "Making a Programming Language & Interpreter in under 10 minutes!" by bvdl.io
+# Final Project for Oklahoma Christian 2025 Programming Languages - Create an Interpreted Language

+CREDIT - https://www.youtube.com/watch?v=A3gTw1ZkeK0&pp=ygUHI2RveHRzbA%3D%3D "Making a Programming Language & Interpreter in under 10 minutes!" by bvdl.io
 Video is used for a large portion of logic and initial code.
 Minor functionality built atop it to accomplish example programs.

+# Language Usage and Information
 run python PLInterpreter.py <fileName> to run the interpreter on a text file.
 The programming language itself is stack-based.
 Push and pop are used within certain functions.
 Conditional and unconditional jumps can be used, with section headers named SECTION <name>
 ADD and SUB take 2 values from the stack and push one back